girotomas/zillow-scrapper/Readme.md

 This zillow scrapper will get all data from all zip codes in the US for you and save it as json files.

-To start the scrapper run `npm start`
+To start the scrapper run `npm run scrappe`